tomxue/ReSampler/README.md

 **--autoblank** when specified in conjuction with **--dither** , mute the dithering after 30,000 consecutive input samples of *silence* (< -193dB is considered silence).
 Dithering is re-enabled immediately upon a non-zero input sample being detected.

+**--seed &lt;n&gt;** (since v1.1.5) when specified in conjuction with **--dither** , causes the pseudo-random number generator used to generate dither noise to generate a specific sequence of noise associated with the number n.
+Using the same value of n on subsequent conversions should reproduce precisely the same result. n is a signed integer in the range -2,147,483,648 through 2,147,483,647.

+**--flat-tpdf** (since v1.1.6) when specified in conjuction with **--dither** , causes the dithering to use flat tpdf noise with no noise-shaping.

 **--listsubformats &lt;filetype&gt;** will list all valid subformats for a given *filetype*

 **--version** will display the version number of the program